godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-dev-1.md

 ![Comparison between shadows with bicubic on and off](/storage/releases/4.4-dev1/bicubic-compare.webp)

-Bicubic sampling does come with a small run-time performance cost.
-So it can be disabled in a project setting if needed.
+Bicubic sampling comes with a small run-time performance cost on the GPU, so it can be disabled in a project setting if needed.

 ### Betsy Texture compressor
 The [Betsy](https://godotengine.org/article/betsy-gpu-texture-compressor/) texture compressor is a tool to compress